Mamita Fox

-Mamita Fox (born 1943) is a Curaçao-born nurse, activist, artist and writer who lives in Bonaire.
-Her autobiography, written in Papiamento, is an important addition to works written in Creole languages.
+Mamita Fox (born 1942) is a Curaçao-born nurse, activist, artist and writer who lives in Bonaire.
+Her autobiography, written in Papiamentu, is an important addition to works written in Creole languages.
 A well-known radio personality on the island, Fox became a vocal opponent to health care law changes by the Netherlands and how they impacted citizens of the former Netherlands Antilles.
 Her activism led to a change in the way health care was administered.

 Early life

 Escolastica Victoria Fox was born in 1943 in Curaçao and was raised with her seven siblings by their divorced mother Lucia.
 She trained to be a nurse and worked in the 1960s in a hospital in the Netherlands, where she met Heinz Beck, a German musician.
 The two married and in 1970, had a daughter, Ernestina Amanda Victoria ‘Lucia’ Beck in Heerlen.
 Because Beck traveled often, the couple lived until 1975 in Germany, where Fox studied reflexology, before returning to Curaçao.